drdanmorris/pangea-gamma-phonegap/README.md

 #Getting Started

+## Step One:  Install Dependencies (Windows & Mac)

-The following instructions allow you to create a local development platform to run the POC web app.
+The following instructions install the necessary dependencies for running / building the POC app.
 You will need to repeat these instruction on both a Windows machine (for primary development and building Android and WP8 apps) and a Mac (for building iOS and optionally Android apps).

 ####Install Node.JS